 Form long strips of pasta.

-Place a bit of filling with a teaspoon or with the help of a piping bag, forming several mounds.
+Place a little bit of filling with a teaspoon or with the help of a piping bag, forming several mounds.

-Cut the agnolotti with a fluted wheel.
+Cut the agnolotti with a fluted pastry wheel.

-Place them on a lightly floured tray.
+Place on a lightly floured tray.

 braised beef agnolotti